bam-suffolk/x1/README.md

-# x1:  Lights, Action, Camera!
+# x1:  Lights, Camera, Action !
 Create a scene plus some action for your creature.

 SCENE:  Design a "scene" with sky, sun, grass, and a few other features such as a tree and a house.